kidomine/phil/README.md

 MAC (Message Authentication Code): Not as good for error detection as CRC

 In that last one, I used vim to edit the flashcard.
+I store the images for my flashcards in a single folder in Dropbox.
+Whenevery I create flashcards, I just take a screenshot of the slide or equation, rename the image, and drag it to my flashcards folder.
+Simple and easy.
 </pre>

 ### Review